Axia-Tech/AXIA-wiki/docs/learn/learn-parathreads.md

 be used as a space for which the winner(s) of the block-by-block parathread fee auction can have their block candidate included.

-Collators will offer a bid designated in DOT for inclusion of a parathread block candidate.
+Collators will offer a bid designated in SOLAR for inclusion of a parathread block candidate.
 The Relay Chain block author is able to select from these bids to include a parathread block.
 The obvious incentive is for them to accept the block candidate with the highest bid, which would bring them the most profit.
 The tokens from the parathread bids will likely be split 80-20, meaning that